vrgamestudio/vrgamestudio.github.io/_posts/2020-11-17-VR-Game-Studio-Website-Created.md

 	selling user info, loot boxes, in app purchases, none of that, just an honest product for a fair price.
 If you like it then please just buy it and we are done.
 	No doubt my idealism will need to be tempered with time but for goodness sake, it should not be like this.
 </p>
-<p>I suppose that most of all this can be summed up that I, and I suppose many or even most of us now are being bullied by robots.
+<p>I suppose that all this can be summed up that I, and I suppose many or even most of us now are being bullied by robots.
 And when I say bullied I mean it in the truest sense,
 	&quot;made to feel bad by an alogorithm or an AI&quot;.
-If this turns out to be truly the way of things then it is an obscene situation to have gotten into and it must be stopped.
+I'll be honest; when these things happen it ruins my day, puts me in a bad mood and winds me up no end.
+If this turns out to be truly the way of things then it is an obscene situation to have gotten into and it must be stopped eventually.
 </p>
 <p>&lt;/rant&gt;<p>
 <p>Right so with that out of the way, as i was saying, welcome one and all to all things VR Game Studio!</p>